 I have seen some suggestions to email the person, but a lot of the time the emails are fake and go nowhere.

 This post is in no way a conclusive website scam checker.
-With the evolving technology, the cybercriminals are developing new ways to scam us every day.
+With evolving technology, cybercriminals are developing new ways to scam us every day.
 Please be aware of website scams, and hopefully, you have some knowledge to protect your online website internet business.

 Please refer to the FBI cybercrime website for more in-depth information on cybercrime.